Welcome Parents and Families!

 Students must register for a SOAR session via their EMP site that is given to them via Admissions.
 Registration will close one week prior to each session or when the maximum number of attendees has been reached.

-Fall Orientation occurs during the three days prior to classes beginning.
-Fall Orientation is mandatory for new students entering in the fall semester.
+The Weekend occurs during the three days prior to classes beginning.
+The Weekend is mandatory for new students entering in the fall semester.
 This includes first-time freshmen, transfers and commuters.

 3. Spring Orientation